 Once it gets dark, people are uninquisitive of anywhere outside the places they know by daylight.
 (The exception is border guards and other security forces, so don’t camp near them.)

-Now, of course, we’ve slaughtered or contained the man-eating wildlife and have (mostly) got used to living in each other’s company, so it’s safe to chill out.
+Now, of course, we’ve slaughtered or contained most of the man-eating wildlife and have got used to living in each other’s company, so it’s safe to chill out.
 I’ve been hiding my tent just out of sight of roads all over six continents for months on end and have never encountered anything more than an invitation to come and sleep somewhere warmer and/or enjoy a glass or two of the local tipple (except for one black bear in Washington).
-And this kind of experience is entirely typical of bicycle travellers.

 Actually, you’ll be surprised where you can get away with putting a tent, sleeping rough or blagging a horizontal surface!
 Sometimes, in ’emergencies’, it’s been fun seeing what’s possible in this regard.
 I’ve slept in fishing boats, tramps’ hovels, hotel gardens, under tables, drainage pipes, storage sheds, abandoned buildings – even about five metres from a busy main road in full view of anyone who cared to stop and take a look!, inner-city parks, building sites, roadside verges, subways, , ,